 In the Media

-> The Barnstable Patriot, June 12, 2015The Edward J. Collins, Jr. Center for Public Management is assisting in the search for a new administrator for Barnstable County.
+The Daily News Online, June 26, 2015The Edward J. Collins, Jr. Center for Public Management will be assisting with the search for a new chief financial officer in Haverhill.

 5 steps for getting healthy in middle age ›

 Boston Globe Magazine, June 25, 2015Nora Moreno Cargie, president of the Tufts Health Plan Foundation, wrote this article on ideas for baby boomers to stay healthy that came out of the research the foundation commissioned from UMass Boston's Gerontology Institute.